SianCulligan/reading-notes/README.md

 **What would you use to implement a Linked List data type? (object, function, class, variable…?)**
 - I'm not enitrely sure on this one, I believe we'd use a class to create a constructor for adding items to the linked list, but I feel like that's wrong.
 Looking forward to learning more about it!

 <br><br>
 <br><br>

+### *Class 06 Reading*
+**What does protocol mean?**
+- A protocol is a set of rules that must be followed

+**How does any web browser understand how to open any webpage?**
+- Through a URL & Headers

+**Name one thing a request object must have, and one thing a response object must have**
+- Request must have a URL and the response must serve the body

+**What is the difference between HTTP and REST?**
+- HTTP is a communications protocol that transports messages over a network, Rest is a protocol to exchange any XML or JSON messages that can use HTTP to transport those messages. (credit to [Stack Overflow](https://stackoverflow.com/questions/2190836/what-is-the-difference-between-http-and-rest))

+**Why is REST important?**
+- For consistency!
+It's a collection of guidelines to give various servers a sense of consistency.
+If every API adopts the same standards, it makes it easier for clients to understand how to use your API!

+<br><br>
+<br><br>